Parthyapps/Android-Important-Questions/README.md

     Activity → Fragment (Send Data) - Pass data via Bundle (during fragment creation) Both Ways passing data - Shared ViewModel (Recommended in MVVM)

-# FragmentManager Use Cases
+    FragmentManager Use Cases
-# The FragmentManager handles:

     Adding, replacing, or removing fragments.
     Managing the back stack for fragment navigation.

-# Get FragmentManager:
+    Get FragmentManager:
     From an Activity: Use supportFragmentManager.
     From a Fragment: Use parentFragmentManager or childFragmentManager (for nested fragments).